aulukelvin/CarND-Behavioral-Cloning-P3/README.md

 In the data preprocessing, I found more than half of the data have the steering angle as zero.
 This imbalanced data may causes the model be overwhelmed by the zero steering angle samples and overlook other testing senarios.
 So I only kapt 0.085 of the zero steering angle data plus all other sample data.

-I noticed the model will be highly impacted by the imperfaction of the training data.
+I noticed the model was highly impacted by the imperfaction of the training data.
 Inspired by someone's 'live trainer' I developed a delta trainer which is re-train the almost-there model with hendpicked data set to make it able to pass through difficult scenarios.

 Also in the drive.py, I intoduced a PD controller to reduce the jittering of the car drive.